dsimaging/dsio-modality-api/docs/README.md

-# Dentsply Sirona Intraoral Imaging Modality
-This repository contains specifications and documentation for the Intraoral Imaging Modality API.

-## Structure

-* api - contains the OpenAPI spec for the API
-* docs - contains documentation and code for generating documentation
-* sdk - contains client SDKs and sample applications

-## API Specs
-The api folder contains the OpenAPI spec in yaml format.
-This file can be used with Swagger Hub or other swagger tools for vieweing or editing the API.

-Additionally, this folder contains a Postman collection in Json format.
-You can import this file into Postman and it will create a set of commands for each API in the spec.
-It is very useful to quickly configure Postman for testing the API.

 ## Documentation
 To get started with learning how to use the API, we suggest that you consult the Wiki pages of this project.
 There you will find an overview and detailed information about the API.
 Other sources of API documentation can be found in the docs folder.